Wired Connection Klipper Configuration

 -

-0483:df11is present, it indicates successful entry into flashing mode.Loading...
+0483:df11appears, it indicates entry into flashing mode.Loading...

 - Execute the code below to start flashing.

-sudo dfu-util -a 0 -d 0483:df11 --dfuse-address 0x08000000 -D ~/klipper/out/klipper.bin- If the content shown by the arrow in the image below,
+sudo dfu-util -a 0 -d 0483:df11 --dfuse-address 0x08000000 -D ~/klipper/out/klipper.bin -

-Search for USB ID
+Search USB ID

 Loading...

-- This tutorial is only applicable for Motherboard ID search, not for Toolboard ID search.
+- This tutorial is only applicable for motherboard ID search, not for toolboard ID search

-Operation Steps
+Steps

 Search for USB Device ID

-- Execute the following command to list all USB serial device IDs:
+- Run the following command to list all USB serial device IDs:

 ls /dev/serial/by-id/*

-⚠️ Important Note: Unusable IDs
+⚠️ Important: Unusable IDs

-After executing the command, please identify and avoid using the following two types of IDs:
+After executing the command, please pay attention to identifying and avoid using the following two types of IDs:

-| ID Characteristic | Reason Explanation | Example |
+| ID Feature | Reason Explanation | Example |

 |---|---|---|